Bazarteer/order_service/README.md

 # order_service
-Microservice for order managment for Bazarteer system
+Microservice for order management for Bazarteer system